 It is unlikely that the Framers of the Constitution intended to leave such a gaping loophole thwarting carefully constructed checks and balances within the three branches of federal government.

 The president can classify things for national security purposes, that way if he or she breaks the law, he or she can avoid being held accountable.
-Why give them pardon powers if they can do that?
+Therefore adding pardon powers is excessive.

 Should U.S. Presidents Have the Power to Issue Pardons?